li-ziang/li-ziang.github.io/_pages/about.md

   - /about.html
 ---

 I am a CS PhD student at School of Computational Science and Engineering, Georgia Institute of Technology, advised by Prof. [Yunan Luo](https://faculty.cc.gatech.edu/~yunan/).
-My research interests include computational biology and graph representation learning.
+I have broad interests in computational biology and machine learning, with a particular focus on developing AI methods to aid real-world biological and mediccal research.

 Previously, I obtained a B.E. in computer science from Tsinhua University.

-During my undergraduate, I was honored to have worked with  Prof. [Maria Brbic](https://cs.stanford.edu/~mbrbic/), Prof. [Jure Leskovec](https://cs.stanford.edu/people/jure/) at Stanford and Prof. [Jie Tang](https://keg.cs.tsinghua.edu.cn/jietang/) at Tsinghua University.
+I was honored to have worked with  Prof. [Maria Brbic](https://cs.stanford.edu/~mbrbic/), Prof. [Jure Leskovec](https://cs.stanford.edu/people/jure/) at Stanford and Prof. [Jie Tang](https://keg.cs.tsinghua.edu.cn/jietang/) at Tsinghua University.
 In the industry, I used to intern at Tencent Quantum Lab, working with Dr. [Chang-Yu Hsieh](https://scholar.google.com/citations?user=K-AjhSgAAAAJ&hl=id&oi=ao) and at [Helixon](https://www.helixon.com/), working with Prof. [Jian Peng](https://jianpeng.web.engr.illinois.edu/) and Prof. [Jianzhu Ma](https://majianzhu.com/).

 My first name can be pronounced like Zion.